 If that sounds a bit short, bear in mind that much of the thinking and analysis should be done outside the board meeting.
 The board is being asked to review proposed actions rather than come up with those proposals.
 The meetings should therefore challenge management’s view.
 Then either agree with it or disagree with it.

 What proportion of the time should we be spending in each area?

 This varies depending on the number of decisions required.
 A reasonable guide might be 25% on standard administrative items with the remainder of the time split equally between decision items and discussion items.

 This all seems a bit formal – we’re only a small business?

 Good challenge!
-But actually it’s more important to get structure and discipline around your board in a small business because the people running a small business are usually the same people who are on the board.
+But actually it’s more important to get structure and discipline around your board in a small business.
+This is because the people running a small business are usually the same people who are on the board.
 For the board to add value, it needs to work on the business rather than in the business.
 Appropriate structure and formality helps you change hats and perspective.
-Without it, your Board can completely miss the point and just become yet another management meeting – what a waste!
+Without it, your Board can completely miss the point and just become yet another management meeting.
+What a waste!

 Where do I start?

 Invite us to a board meeting!
-We’ll attend your board meeting (no charge or obligation) and then discuss how you might make future board meetings work to your full advantage.
+We’ll attend your board meeting (no charge or obligation).
+Then discuss how you might make future board meetings work to your full advantage.
 If you’re not running board meetings talk to us about setting them up correctly from the start!